 Hepatitis B is much more dangerous.
 It is transmitted through contact with the blood or other body fluids of an infected person and it can cause both acute and chronic disease.
 It is estimated that almost 5% of infected adults will develop chronic infection and 20-30% of them will develop cirrhosis and/or liver cancer.

 Much like the B type, Hepatitis C can cause both acute and chronic infection.
 It is mainly transmitted through unsafe injection practices so sharing or reusing needles can greatly increase the risk of spreading the disease.
 This is why drug addicts are in danger of being infected.
-Although there is an ongoing research, there is no vaccine at the moment.
+Although there is an ongoing research, there is still no vaccine.

 Hepatitis D is transmitted through blood and other body fluids.
 HDV requires HBV for its replication so infection cannot occur in the absence of the latter.
 For that reason, the use of a vaccine against HVB is the safest way to prevent HDV infection.